Beyond Round Robin – Intelligent Lead and Case Assignment in Salesforce

 Seasoned Salesforce users will be familiar with the ability to set up simple assignment rules for the Lead and Case object.
 But Q-assign brings that functionality, and more, to any object in Salesforce.
 So, Q-assign supports automatic assignments, from either a source queue or a user, to the following objects: Account, Case, Contact, Event, Lead, Opportunity, Task or any custom object.

-What distinguishes Q-assign from other automated assignment apps, is that its primary goal is to assign the object in question (we’ll call them tickets) to the very best available rep or agent.
+What distinguishes Q-assign from simple round robin assignment apps, is that its primary goal is to assign the object in question (we’ll call them tickets) to the very best available rep or agent.
 Simple round robin systems assign tickets to the next available agent, irrespective of the nature of the enquiry or the experience of the agent to whom it is being assigned.
 Q-assign is designed to analyze the contents of the ticket and then make a decision on who is best placed to process that ticket, based on a whole host of configurable assignment rules.
 By assigning each ticket to the very best available agent, they can be converted or closed down more quickly, resulting in greater throughput.
 In a sales environment, it’s inevitable that revenue and profit could and should rise accordingly.
 In a helpdesk scenario, cases can be resolved more quickly, and customer satisfaction should improve as a result.

 Matching tickets on skill, experience or location